Anti Ragging

 St. Thomas College of Arts and Science has adopted the ‘zero tolerance policy’ regarding any instances of Ragging on its Campus.
 No act of ragging, major or minor, will go unnoticed, and no ragger, male or female, student or non-student, will go unpunished.

 Ragging is a form of bullying or hazing in educational institutions, particularly colleges and universities.
 It involves acts of violence, physical or psychological abuse, or humiliation inflicted on new or junior students by senior students.
 Ragging is illegal and considered a criminal offence in many countries.
-It is condemned by educational institutions and student organizations and is widely recognized as a serious problem that must be eradicated.
+Educational institutions and student organisations condemn it, and it is widely recognised as a serious problem that must be eradicated.

 ANTI-RAGGING GUIDELINES OF THIS INSTITUTION